 In contrast, picture a poor man on that same ship.
 He has no wealth to leave behind.
 Getting into that lifeboat is a no-brainer since there’s nothing back on the main ship that he stands to lose anyway.
 Because the poor man has no wealth to tug at his motives, his choice to be saved in that lifeboat is made with less conflict (although plenty of poor people fail to come to Christ).

-And, of course, many a wealthy man and woman feel too comfortable on the sinking ship to be overly concerned about seeking true life or helping others to do the same until it’s too late.
+And, of course, many wealthy men and women feel too comfortable on the sinking ship to be overly concerned about seeking true life or helping others to do the same until it’s too late.
 But, as we’ll see next, although spiritual poverty is often present with great wealth, that isn’t always the case.

 Does Wealth Automatically Mean Godlessness?